Three Knight Classes: Sabers (A-F | G-M | N-Z) | Archers (A-C | D-M | N-Z) | Lancers (A-F | G-M | N-Z)

 - Face of an Angel, Mind of a Demon: She looks just Illya, but is cruel, sadistic, and lewd.

-- HP to 1: Her "Fall to Heaven" skill allows her to reduce a single target's health down to one HP.
+- HP to 1: Her "Fall to Heaven" skill reduces a single target's health by 5000 HP.
+If they have less than 5000 health, the skill will reduce them down to one HP.

 - Laughably Evil: She's noticeably less serious than the First Lady, having far more comedic moments than the former (including following her defeat).
 This is more than likely due to the influence of the "Magical Gentlemen".